Why this exists

 How it works

-- Trigger — A scheduled GitHub Action wakes a Python script at 06:30 local time
+- Trigger: A scheduled GitHub Action wakes a Python script at 06:30 local time

-- Fetch — Two parallel API calls: OpenWeatherMap for the day’s forecast, and a lookup against a local table of workouts keyed by day-of-week
+- Fetch: Two parallel API calls: OpenWeatherMap for the day’s forecast, and a lookup against a local table of workouts keyed by day-of-week

-- Compose — Claude is given the raw signals and a tight prompt that fixes tone, length, and structure.
+- Compose: Claude is given the raw signals and a tight prompt that fixes tone, length, and structure.
 It returns a short, friendly note

-- Send — A plain SMTP send to the recipient’s inbox.
+- Send: A plain SMTP send to the recipient’s inbox.
 No service in the middle, no third-party form

+A few choices kept this small: email rather than an app (no install, no notification permission), a single LLM call rather than chained calls, and a hard length cap in the prompt because the model otherwise drifts toward over-helpful (“here are seven tips for your push day”).
 End-to-end runtime is under five seconds, which means cost is effectively the Claude token spend (low single-digit cents per day) plus the free tier of OpenWeatherMap.

 - Switch to a single, idempotent endpoint instead of GitHub Actions cron.
-Cron is reliable but the cold-start path is opaque when something fails — a logged endpoint would tell me why the 06:30 brief didn’t show up
+Cron is reliable but the cold-start path is opaque when something fails; a logged endpoint would tell me why the 06:30 brief didn’t show up

 - Add a feedback loop.
 A one-tap reply (“less spicy”, “rest day”) would let the brief learn without me opening the code